SOUTH AFRICAN BEACHES

 are a taste away.

-SOMETHING EXTRA TO YOUR
+SOMETHING EXTRA TO YOUR SOUTH AFRICAN HOLIDAY

 Mosi-oa-Tunya - 'The Smoke that Thunders' on the Zambezi River between

 Zambia and Zimbabwe.
 Here the river is

 more than 1.6 km wide (1 mile) and plunges about 108m (354 feet) into

 the Scottish missionary, David Livingston in 1855 who was so inspired

 by what he saw that he called them after his Queen; Queen Victoria.

 His gigantic statue still stands above Devils cataract today.

 We recommend a Victoria Falls fly in package from Johannesburg.

 Show me more